 In the same way we are to take care of the commands God has give to us.
 With the same resolve that Royce displayed we are to provide our children with the knowledge of God’s Word.
 We should take care of the Word of God in our lives.
 We are each responsible to keep the Word of God sharp within us.
 We should always carry the Word wherever we go.
 We should always be ready to put it to use.
 We should demonstrate the power of God’s Word in love to all that are in need.
 We are commanded to impress it upon our children and we must insist that they keep it!

 In February 2019 Royce passed from this earth into eternity.
 Many saw how he ran his race through the life he led.
 There is no doubt that he won the prize of eternal life.
-What memories with others have of you?
+What memories will others have of you?
 What will be written about the kind life you lead now and the example you set?